 |MIDN Vicky Reyes, USNA Class of 2017 has continued her own version of the Greystone Study Hall at the Academy.|

-his was the genesis of the Greystone Preparatory School – the beginning of a new and different approach to academy preparatory education that is designed to keep up with or exceed the admissions qualifications established by the five Federal Service Academies.
-The intent of the Greystone program from its beginning was to elevate the level of academy preparatory education from the existing high school level or a community college/junior college level to something that was on par with the academy academic challenge – and it had to be flexible enough to keep pace with the ever-growing candidate qualification standards.
-The only way to make this idea into a reality was to elevate the prep school academic program to the same level as the academy first-year courses.
+This was the genesis of the Greystone Preparatory School – the beginning of a new and different approach to academy preparatory education that is designed to keep up with or exceed the admissions qualifications established by the five Federal Service Academies.
+The intent of the Greystone program from its beginning has been to elevate the level of academy preparatory education from the existing high school level or a community college/junior college level to something that was on par with the academy academic challenge – and it had to be flexible enough to keep pace with the ever-growing candidate qualification standards.
+The only way to make this idea into a reality was to elevate the prep school academic program to the same level as academy first-year courses.

 Experience in a challenging university curriculum provides those candidates who earn their appointments with a significant advantage over other traditional “academy prep” students.
 Through their Schreiner experience, they fully understand and therefore can deliver exactly what the academies expect from their students – there is no “learning curve.”
 In addition to the university-level academic challenge, Greystone students learn and practice critical time-management skills, hone decision-making abilities, and master the fine art of setting and sticking with priorities – all skills that are essential if you are going to succeed at an academy.